getify/Functional-Light-JS/ch2.md

 curriedGetCurrentUser( function foundUser(user){ /* .. */ } );
 ```

-How about another example, this time with adding numbers together:
+How about another example, this time adding numbers together one at a time:

 ```js
 function sum(...args) {